-When I was introduced to the online world that is YouTube beauty videos, after sufficiently glutting myself, I noticed a few items universally stood out.
+When I was introduced to the online world that is YouTube beauty videos, a few items quickly stood out.
 ‘Holy Grail’ products, they called them, and touted them as being must-haves.
 A particular blush that’s complimentary to most skin tones, a creamy liquid concealer that hides the worst of skin woes, a fantastic mascara that I talked about here (hint: it’s the first one mentioned), and finally, micellar water.
 But not just any micellar water, the gold standard, grand poohbah of micellar waters, Bioderma.
-After hearing everyone rave about it, I made it my mission to find some.
+After hearing everyone rave about it, I decided I had to try it.

 Let’s talk for a minute about its history.
 In the mid-seventies, French pharmacist Jean-Noël Thorel started working with experts in the fields of biology and dermatology to develop pharmaceutical grade products that were effective, but kinder and gentler to the body.
 The first breakthrough came in 1977 in the form of a detergent free shampoo that cleaned the hair without damaging the scalp in the process.
 That cleanser, Nodé, is still sold, today.

-Up to the early ‘90s, the preferred and most common way to take the day off of your face was either a cold cream such as Ponds, or the old standard, soap and water.
-Soaps like Dove were specifically created to combat the drying effect bar soaps can have on facial skin, however in France, women were dealing with an additional challenge.
+Up to the early ‘90s, the preferred and most common way to take remove makeup was either a cold cream such as Ponds, or the old standard, soap and water.
+Soaps like Dove were specifically created to combat the drying effect typical bar soaps can have on facial skin, however in France, women were dealing with an additional challenge.
 Apparently, the water in France has a tendency to dry out your skin, at least it did, in the past.
 So it was somewhat out of necessity that Thorel brainstormed to develop a way to cleanse your face that would effectively remove makeup, but not disturb the natural protections and defenses inherent in skin.
 The result was micellar water.